Employment

 • Lead patron evacuations in case of emergencies.

-To be considered for this position, you should have:
+To be considered for this position, you:

 • Must have experience working with the public